An Examination of Conscience based on the Seven Deadly Sins

 Have I gone to sleep on time?

 Have I made good use of my time, or have I wasted time needlessly?
-E.g. TV or internet?
+E.g. TV or social media or internet browsing?

 Have I planned good use of relaxation and recreation, knowing that I need to rest well?